jeff0723/multi-chain-mutation-nft/README.md

 - @Axelar
   - Positive experience: we had a generally positive experience integrating with Axelar GMP!
 The document and on-site help was solid.
   - Negative experience: the example code for the Axelar General Message Passing documentation didn’t work out of the box.
 We had to use Remix IDE and reverse engineer from the contract how to construct the calldata payload.
+- @Chainlink: we provide the option to mint an NFT using Chainlink CCIP OR with Axelar GMP.
+The user can choose which option depending on their security and bridging protocol preferences.

 Dinosaur - AKMU